sakthib-codes/sakthib-codes/README.md

 - Pinecone, FAISS, OpenSearch
 - AWS Bedrock, Lambda, Docker, CI/CD, Git

-At the end of the day, I just want the retrieval to be accurate, the responses to be trustworthy, and the token bill to not give anyone a heart attack.
+At the end of the day, I just want the retrieval to be accurate, the responses to be trustworthy, and the solutions to be efficient and scalable.
+I'm always looking to collaborate and push the boundaries of what's possible with AI.

 Find me here: [LinkedIn](https://www.linkedin.com/in/sakthigrish04/) · [Portfolio](https://sakthib-codes.github.io/)